-Skitch Touch for Windows 8 review
+Skitch Touch full review

 Evernote-owned free Windows 8 app Skitch is a great way to annotate images and screenshots.
 It comes in both Windows and Mac OS X editions, and mobile versions for iOS and Android are available, too.
 And somewhere between the mobile and desktop versions comes Skitch Touch, the version built for Windows 8's Modern Interface.
 It has the same simple and pretty annotation tools as the other versions, but being a Modern app, offers less power and features than the traditional Windows version.
 See also: Best Windows apps: Windows 8 app group test.

 Like many other Modern apps, Skitch Touch seems to be designed for screen in the 11- to 13-inch range.
 On a 24-inch monitor, it ends up displaying vast expanses of white, unused space.
 As you launch it, Skitch Touch shows a beautiful Create New area on the left side of the screen, letting you create a pull in material to visually annotate from a camera (presumably a tablet's built-in camera, but this feature also works with a regular webcam connected to a computer), a map, a photo or screenshot you've previously taken, an image saved into the clipboard, or a blank canvas.

 Skitch review - where's the screenshot option?

 Notably missing is the option to capture a new screenshot.
 You'll have to use a third-party tool for this, such as Screenshot Captor or ZScreen.